MaastrichtU-IDS/federatedQueryKG/usecaseLifescience.md

 ## WikiPathways x Bioregistry x Bio2RDF

-Get genes from WikiPathways (which have [identifiers.org/ncbigene](http://identifiers.org/ncbigene) URIs), and map them to their HGNC external references in Bio2RDF.
+*Question:* Get genes from WikiPathways (which have [identifiers.org/ncbigene](http://identifiers.org/ncbigene) URIs), and map them to their HGNC external references in Bio2RDF.
 Doing so will require to use the Bioregistry SPARQL endpoint to convert the WikiPathways NCBIGene ID to its Bio2RDF equivalent.

 Here is an example of a start of a regular federated query to run on https://sparql.wikipathways.org/sparql: